ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     follow, in case you want to test different things on your own.

-    :red_circle: You can also compile their default version, which is mostly oolproof and easy, and test it.
+    :red_circle: You can also compile their default version, which is mostly foolproof and easy, and test it.
 It usually finds its own way and works well.
 Beware that there is a problem with library dependencies in the cluster, so if you compile the default version, it will have the same libraries as the cluster version and likely have the same issues!